-The early morning fog still blankets the hills and hollers of Texas County as Larry Hayes and Carl Shelton begin work on grinding sorghum molasses.
-The Kirkwoods, Sheltons and Hayes families still make molasses the old-fashioned way — using a horse powered mill.
+The early morning fog still blanketed the hills and valleys of Texas County when Larry Hayes and Carl Shelton began work on grinding sorghum molasses.
+The Kirkwoods, Sheltons and Hayes families still make molasses the old-fashioned way — using a horse-powered mill.

 On a warm autumn day in the Ozark Mountains, four generations of Kirkwoods, Sheltons and Hayes gathered together for the first time in eight years to cook molasses the old-fashioned way.
 In the 1960s Elmer Kirkwood bought a sorghum mill for $5 at an auction; afterward, he taught his kids how to make molasses.
 “Mom and my Aunt Bonnie are the last of grandpa’s children who grew up doing this every year,” LeAn Shelton Stallcup said.
 For years the clan discussed the need to start cooking again before it was too late, but never made plans until now.
 “Our parents are getting older and we really needed their guidance,” Stallcup said.
 “We felt like we needed to stop putting it off.”